rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 ## 6 - Hack assembler

-In this part, a assembler needed to be built to translate `.asm` files into `.hack` files.
+In this part, an assembler needed to be built to translate `.asm` files into `.hack` files.
 All `.hack` instructions are a single 16-bit integer that can be translated according to:

 + A-instructions - Used for addressing, where `@value` sets the A register to `value` and consequently, the `RAM[value]` register becomes selected.
 To translate A-instructions, we use a 0 plus the binary form of `value`.